wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 External requests for non-inclusive caches require more rigorous handling, due to the window of vulnerability in which neither the upper level nor the current level has the data block.
-Such window of vulnerability is usually caused by ownership transfer (e.g., flush, flush invalidation, `PUTE`, `PUTM`) or the invalidation of the last shared copy (flush invalidation or `PUTS`) from the upper level.
+Such window of vulnerability is usually caused by ownership transfer (e.g., flush, flush invalidation, `PutE`, `PutM`) or the invalidation of the last shared copy (flush invalidation or `PutS`) from the upper level.
 If an external request arrives during the window, the external request may have to be fulfilled by an MSHR entry that contains the data, which introduces extra complexity to external event handling.